JaminCO/Qrdini-API/README.md

 ## Introduction

-JQuickR QR Code Generation API is a versatile solution tailored for the swift and effortless creation of QR codes.
+Qrdini QR Code Generation API is a versatile solution tailored for the swift and effortless creation of QR codes.

 This API features a user-centric endpoint through which consumers can effortlessly produce QR codes.
 Users provide their desired message via request body, and the API generates a QR code image, securely storing it on a cloud service provider.